 Description Advantages Disadvantages Potential seasonal restrictions for sensitive species (e.g., federally listed bat species and ground- nesting birds).
-Mechanical Mowing (Mower or l · brush hog) nesuing birds).
-Involves moving of herbaceous Effective at grinding brush and felling Disadvantages are typically the plants and seedlings to maintain small trees. same as those for clearing. vegetation within the floor area Grinding and scattering improves of the ROW. aesthetics, facilitates debris Typically performed on a short- decomposition, and reduces fire hazards. term basis (cycle is 3 years or less).
-Mowing reduces debris size (creates mulch), hastens decomposition, and adds Removes and grinds brush and organic matter to the soil (keeps nutrients fells small trees. in place).
-Appropriate timing can affect plant community development by selecting for M low-growing plants.
-Mechanical (Side-Wall Trimmi ng) From air - Helicopter tree saw Trimming trees immediately Can prune trees quickly and efficiently.
-Requires repeated treatments that adjacent to the ROW to prevent prome nees quienty and emicronity. may not keep up with fast growing encroachment within the ROW. species and leads to ongoing vegetation management cost. aff & Kershaw line trimmers, aerial lifts T Trimming trees immediately Efficient and safer than other trimming Same as side-wall trimming from adjacent to the ROW to prevent encroachment. methods. air. encroacimient.
-Harbisida Crast Tuastruant Herbicide, Spot Treatment Stump spray following cutting Stump spraying kills unwanted woody Effectiveness varies by season to control re-growth. plants by preventing re-growth or sucker (works best when plants are taking Hack and squirt involves growth. up nutrients for the winter). making small cuts in the trunk Growth regulators are helpful to slow Growth regulators are not of target trees and squirting growth and avoid removal where tree economical on a large scale. herbicide into the cut. removals or vegetation conversions are Applicators must be trained, follow Growth regulators are designed prohibited or impractical (e.g. , urban applicable state guidelines for to reduce growth rates of some fast-growing species. forests).
-Result in better erosion protection, more licensure and charter requirements.
-Applicators must also follow last-growing species. wildlife food and cover plants, and often manufacturer instructions and U.S. yield an increase in flowering plants and Environmental Protection Agency shrubs which enhances available (EPA) guidelines. pollinator habitat.
-Application can require written Select herbicides retain ground cover, permissions or permits. which helps reduce erosion issues in the transmission ROW, and the ground cover Multiple, specific restrictions on applications around waterbodies, provides habitat, which helps retain the agricultural areas, urban areas, biological communities associated with federal and state parks and forests, those habitats. and other sensitive areas.
-Herbicides must be prevented from reaching streams whether by direct
+Mechanical Mowing (Mower or brush hog) Involves mowing of herbaceous Effective at grinding brush and felling Disadvantages are typically the plants and seedlings to maintain small trees. same as those for clearing. of the DOW Grinding and scattering improves Typically performed on a short- decomposition and reduces fire bazards term basis (cycle is 3 years or Mowing reduces debris size (creates less) mulch) hastens decomposition and adds Removes and grinds brush and organic matter to the soil (keeps nutrients fells small trees. in place).
+Appropriate timing can affect plant community development by selecting for low-growing plants.
+Mechanical (Side-Wall Trimmi ng) From air - Helicopter tree saw 1 1 Trimming trees immediately Can prune trees quickly and efficiently.
+Requires repeated treatments that adjacent to the ROW to prevent may not keep up with fast growing encroachment within the ROW. species and leads to ongoing From mound Hadao an Iom ff 9 Varsham line trimmons a criel lifts vegetation management cost.
+From ground - Hydro-ax, Jarra Efficient and refer then other trimming Sama as side well trimming from adjacent to the ROW to prevent methods sine as side-wall trillining from encroachment. inculous. an.
+Herbicide, Spot Treatment Stump spray following cutting Stump spraying kills unwanted woody Effectiveness varies by season to control re-growth. plants by preventing re-growth or sucker (works best when plants are taking Hack and squirt involves growth. up nutrients for the winter). of target trees and equipting Growin regulators are nelpiul to slow Growin regulators are not barbicide into the cut removals or vegetation conversions are Applicators must be trained follow Growth regulators are designed prohibited or impractical $(\rho \sigma)$ urban applicable state guidelines for to reduce growth rates of some forests) licensure and charter requirements fast-growing species.
+Result in better erosion protection, more Applicators must also follow 0 0 1 wildlife food and cover plants, and often manufacturer instructions and U.S. yield an increase in flowering plants and Environmental Protection Agency shrubs which enhances available (EPA) guidelines. pollinator habitat.
+Application can require written Select herbicides retain ground cover, permissions or permits. which helps reduce erosion issues in the Multiple, specific restrictions on transmission KOW, and the ground cover applications around waterbodies, provides nability, which helps retain the agricultural areas, urban areas, those habitats and other sensitive areas Herbicides must be prevented from reaching streams whether by direct